USA Triathlon Race Series:

 • Resource Hub

-The USA Paratriathlon Development Series is the premiere national-level racing circuit for up-and-coming paratriathletes in the United States.
+The 2025 USA Paratriathlon Nationals Qualifier Series is the premiere national-level racing circuit for up-and-coming paratriathletes in the United States.
 The aim of the series is to provide increased domestic competitive opportunities for the nation’s emerging paratriathletes.

 All paratriathletes must compete within their USAT-approved sport class.
 There are nine sport classes in paratriathlon that compete in six medal events.
 PTWC1 and PTWC2 classes compete in the PTWC Medal Event.
 All the ambulant classes, PTS2-PTS5, compete in their own Medal Events.
 PTVI1, PTVI2 and PTVI3 compete into the PTVI Medal Event.